calebnance/jekyll_blog-calebnance/_posts/react-native/2018-02-20-react-native-folder-structure.markdown

 categories: react-native
 tags: code howto javascript react-native react
 ---
 Welcome back, did you get the fresh react native app running on your physical device like I asked in my <a href="{{ "/react-native/getting-started-with-react-native-expo-sdk-25.html" | relative_url }}">last blog post</a>?!
-If not, then you are here for other reasons, either way.. great!
+If not, then you are here for other reasons, either way... great!

 As this is a fresh install, I wanted to first share my folder structure and slowly talk about each section in upcoming posts.
 Below is my current react native project structure from root directory: